Kamkmgamer/kamkmPDF/README.md

 1. Push to GitHub.
 2. Connect repo in Vercel dashboard.
 3. Add environment variables in Vercel project settings.
+4. Ensure `vercel.json` is present to configure a Cron for the worker drain.
-4. Deploy automatically on push to main.
+5. Deploy automatically on push to main.

 Vercel handles:

 - Serverless functions for API routes.
+- Scheduled Cron hits to `/api/worker/drain` to process queued jobs.
 - Edge caching for static assets.
 - Preview branches for PRs.